 - Enrollment in an Arabic course during the residency.

-- Must have completed at least elementary Arabic before start of residency, with preference for those who have had intermediate Arabic.
+- Must have completed at least elementary Arabic before start of residency, with preference for seniors and juniors, and those who have had intermediate Arabic.